Super-brawl-team/epsilon/poincare/doc/simplification.md

 It is expected to:
 - Reduce any reducible expression if given enough resources
-- Do its best with reduced resources
+- Do its best with limited resources
 - Be deterministic
 - Ignore dependencies